Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 Daily Brushing

 Daily brushing helps keep down your pig’s skin flakiness.
-It cleans their pores which will help with keeping the hair nice healthy.
-While you brush, watch for other pest or skin issues.
+It cleans their pores which will help with keeping the hair nice and healthy.
+While you brush, watch for other pests or skin issues.
 Brushing will help identify if your pig has lice or mites along the ears.

 A Balanced diet